-The 6th International Symposium on Advanced Ceramics (ISAC-6) organized by the Japan Society for the Promotion of Science (JSPS) 124th Committee on Advanced Ceramics will be held in conjunction with the 7th Asia-Oceania Ceramic Federation Conference (AOCF-7) and ThinFilms Workshop 2018 held in March 12-14, 2018 at Katahira Sakura Hall, Tohoku University, Sendai, Japan.
+The 6th International Symposium on Advanced Ceramics (ISAC-6) organized by the Japan Society for the Promotion of Science (JSPS) 124th Committee on Advanced Ceramics and International Collaboration Center, Institute for Materials Research, Tohoku University (ICC-IIMR) will be held in conjunction with the 7th Asia-Oceania Ceramic Federation Conference (AOCF-7) and ThinFilms Workshop 2018 in March 12-14, 2018 at Katahira Sakura Hall, Tohoku University, Sendai, Japan.

 - ISAC-6, AOCF-7 and TFW2018 are scheduled in March 12-14, 2018.

 - Abstract due date is 10 November, 2017

 Although ceramics were anciently invented, the science and technology of ceramics are advancing rapidly, leading into new fields far beyond the conventional image of ceramics.
 Careful tailoring of micro-and nano-structures, in particular, is yielding superior mechanical, chemical, and electrical properties.
 Engineering structural and functional ceramics are expected to find uses as key components in a variety of industrial applications, from engines with high efficiency long-term durability to devices to maintain clean environments.
 Our cornerstone symposium will discuss on the advanced monolithic and composite ceramic materials for wide-ranged applications.